understructure/AWSBigDataSpecialtyExamPrep/Domain_3_-_Processing/EMR_Architecture_Part_2.md

 * If Consistent View feature detects S3 is inconsistent during file PUT request operation, it will retry that operation according to rules that you as a user can define

-* Stores metadata in DynamoDB to keep track of S3 objects
+* Consistent View feature does this by storing metadata in DynamoDB to keep track of S3 objects

 #### Single AZ Concept

-* Block replication
+* Block replication - not ideal to replicate across AZs

-* Master, core, and task node communication
+* Master, core, and task node communication would be inefficient with multiple AZs

-* Access to metadata
+* Access to metadata on master wouldn't be efficient if you had core/task nodes in another AZ

-* Single master node
+* Single master node possible today anyway, so not possible to setup multi-AZ for master

-* Launch replacement clusters easily if you use EMRFS
+* Launch replacement clusters easily with no data loss if you use EMRFS